The history of the Norwin Band…

 From 2007-2013 Mr. Robert Traugh served as band director.
 Under Mr. Traugh’s direction the band returned to the BOA Grand Nationals in 2011 and earned 19th place in the country.
 Also, the band won 4 Regionals and 2 PIMBA championships.

-Currently, the Norwin High School Bands are under the direction of Mr. Tim Daniels.
-Tim is a 2008 graduate of Norwin High School.
+Currently, the Norwin High School Bands are under the direction of Mr. Tim Daniels, who is a 2008 graduate of Norwin High School.
 During his first year, the marching band won the 2013 BOA Monroeville Regional.
-Tim is assisted by Mr. Gregory Ondayko and Associate Director Mr. Brandon Kandrack.
-Recently ensembles of the Norwin Band Program have received numerous distinctions including: The Norwin Percussion Ensemble has performed at the PMEA State Convention in 2009, 2013 and 2016, as well as the 2011 MENC All-East Convention.
+Tim is assisted by Mr. Brandon Kandrack.
+Recently ensembles of the Norwin Band Program have received numerous distinctions including: The Norwin Wind Ensemble performed at the 2017 NAfME Eastern Division Conference in Atlantic City, NJ and has consistently received superior ratings at PMEA Music Performance Assessments since 2008.
+The Norwin Percussion Ensemble has performed at the PMEA State Conference in 2009, 2013 and 2016, as well as the 2011 MENC All-East Convention.
 The Norwin Concert Band has received excellent ratings in 2008, 2009, & 2010 at PMEA State Adjudications.
 In 2011, 2012 and 2013, 2015 the Norwin Concert band received superior ratings.
-The Norwin Wind Ensemble has consistently received superior ratings since 2008.

 The Norwin Band has come a long way from the first 28 member group under the direction of Mr. Winters.
 This organization has seen thousands of students come through the program and each of them take into their lives experiences only gained by participation in this program.
 The Band program continues to grow and new levels of performance excellence are set every year and in every ensemble at Norwin High School.
 We move forward, Norwin Knights!